The Restylane® Family of Fillers

 How should I care for my skin after a dermal filler injection?

-There isn’t any special care necessary following your injection session at Dr. Kunkel’s.
+There isn’t any special care necessary following your injection session at Dr. Kunkel’s office.
 You should refrain from rubbing the injection sites for a day or so to let the filler settle into place.
 That’s about it.

 Schedule a Consultation Today!